Welcome to our third newsletter.

 In my presentation about Buxton, I discuss his childhood, his Quaker mother and wife, some buildings he was associated with, his life as a social reformer, and his parliamentary battles.
 I also examine the concept of ‘Radical Norwich’ and the large dissenting community that inspired and supported him, as well as outlining the history and mechanics of the slave industry.
 I finish with a discussion of the £20 million compensation fund of the 1830s, the significance of the year 2015 – when the UK’s debt for compensation was finally paid off – and I refer repeatedly to the important bicentenary of 2034.
 I have thrown down the gauntlet here in Norwich.
 Nine years to plan!

 I see Thomas Fowell Buxton’s life as a direct conduit to discussions on reparative justice.
-If anyone would like further information, or would like to me to give a talk in their area, do please contact me – alisondow@btinternet.com
+If anyone would like further information, or would like me to give a talk in their area, do please contact me – alisondow@btinternet.com

 Bath’s ‘Portal to the World’